yjyao/practical-python/Notes/03_Program_organization/04_Modules.md

 >>>
 ```

-Try importing a function so that you don’t need to include the module name:
+Try importing a function so that you don't need to include the module name:

 ```python
 >>> from fileparse import parse_csv